booz-allen-hamilton/agile-playbook/Introduction.md

 * Additional references or further reading

 Please be sure to take a look at our [style guide](../../wiki/Style-Guide) before submitting feedback.

+> “Agile organizations view change as an opportunity, not a threat.” - Jim Highsmith